Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 When making the choice, you should once again consider your target audience and the type of announcement.

-For smaller improvements that might not interest everyone, email and in-app notifications could be enough.
+For smaller improvements that might not interest everyone, email and in-app notifications could be enough to get your product update out into the world.

 However, for launching a new feature with the potential to attract new customers, social media and blogs could be the move.